Alumni with PHIL Ph.D.s

 Leslie MacAvoy '88

 McGill University Ph.D.
-Assistant Professor of Philosophy, East Tennessee State University.
+Associate Professor and Chair of Philosophy, East Tennessee State University.
 Her interests include 19th and 20th Century Continental Philosophy. website

 Russell Marcus '88

 The Graduate School and University Center of the City University of New York Ph.
 D Chauncey Truax Post-Doctoral Fellow, Hamilton College.His interests include Metaphysics and Philosophy of Mathematics. website

 University of Chicago Ph.D.
 Assistant Professor of Philosophy, University of Illinois at Urbana-Champaign.
 His interests include eithics, political philosophy, moral psychology, Kant and post-Kantian German Idealism. website

 University of Miami Ph.D.
 Assistant Professor of Philosophy.
 He is a programmer at Perrin Quarles Associates. website

 University of Michigan Ph.D.
 Robert R. Chambers Distinguished Professor of Philosophy, University of Nebraska--Lincoln .
 His interests include ethics, theory of value, political philosophy. website